tredontho/purescript-book/text/chapter3.md

 {{#include ../exercises/chapter3/src/Data/AddressBook.purs:insertEntry_signature}}
 ```

-This type signature says that `insertEntry` takes an `Entry` as its first argument, and an `AddressBook` as a second argument, and returns a new `AddressBook`.
+This type signature says that `insertEntry` takes an `Entry` as its first argument, an `AddressBook` as a second argument, and returns a new `AddressBook`.

 We don't modify the existing `AddressBook` directly.
-Instead, we return a new `AddressBook` which contains the same data.
+Instead, we return a new `AddressBook`, which contains the same data.
 As such, `AddressBook` is an example of an _immutable data structure_.
-This is an important idea in PureScript - mutation is a side-effect of code, and inhibits our ability to reason effectively about its behavior, so we prefer pure functions and immutable data where possible.
+This is an important idea in PureScript – mutation is a side-effect of code and inhibits our ability to reason effectively about its behavior, so we prefer pure functions and immutable data where possible.

 To implement `insertEntry`, we can use the `Cons` function from `Data.List`.
 To see its type, open PSCi and use the `:type` command: